AusClimateService/npcp/README.md

 `tasmax`, `tasmin` and `pr` data on the `NPCP-20i` grid.
 For each variable and downscaling model there are 5 tasks to complete...

-For the downscaled ACCESS-ESM1-5 data the tasks are:
+For the downscaled CMIP6 data (ACCESS-ESM1-5, CESM2 and EC-Earth3) the tasks are:
 - **Task 1 (Historical)**: Produce bias corrected data for the 1980-2019 period, using 1980-2019 as a training period.
 - **Task 2 (Projection)**: Produce bias corrected data for the 2060-2099 period, using 1980-2019 as a training period.
 - **Task 3 (Cross validation)**: Produce bias corrected data for the 1990-2019 period, using 1960-1989 as a training period.

-(You may also be asked to repeat tasks 1-3 for downscaled CESM2 and EC-Earth3 `pr` data, since the relative performance of different bias correction methods can vary much more for precipitation than temperature.)

 For the downscaled ERA5 data the tasks are:
 - **Task 4 (Historical)**: Produce bias corrected data for the 1980-2019 period, using 1980-2019 as a training period.